BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Our unique skills are being surpassed, leading to concerns about our relevance.

 I perceive Hofstadter's view as human-centric, stemming from a longstanding tradition where humans are seen as the central figure, akin to being God's creation.
-This view encompasses our confidence in determining our fate, the idea of an individual separate from its environment, humans dominating over objects, a hierarchy with humans at the pinnacle, the notions of free will, and rational, independent beings arriving at a consensus in public discourse.
+This view encompasses our confidence in determining our fate; the idea of an individual separate from its environment; humans domination over objects; a hierarchy with humans at the pinnacle; the notions of free will, and rational, independent beings arriving at a consensus in public discourse.

 My aim is to approach Hofstadter's comments from a distinct and somewhat radical angle.
 I'm not asserting this as the absolute truth but rather as a story that might be useful in some aspects.
-I'll employ *systems theory*, specifically my interpretation of Niklas Luhmann's *social system theory*, to counter this anthropocentric perspective and offer a challenging route deeper into and then hopefully out of despair.
+I'll employ *systems theory*, specifically my interpretation of Niklas Luhmann's *social system theory*, to counter this anthropocentric perspective and offer a challenging route deeper into and then, hopefully, out of despair.
 While this perspective might not be accurate, it does challenge the confidence behind many claims, including those regarding *machine intelligence*.

 ## Niklas Luhmann

 Niklas Luhmann (1927-1998) was a largely self-taught sociologist.
 Like postmodern thinkers, he believed that pursuing metaphysics was no longer productive, as there are no ultimate grand narratives that can explain everything.
-Rather than delve into metaphysics, he meticulously developed a comprehensive theory of modern society—--a theory that even encompassed itself and its creator.
+Rather than delve into metaphysics, he meticulously developed a comprehensive theory of modern society—--a supertheory that even encompassed itself and its creator.

 Luhmann was an avid reader and writer, and he wasn't hesitant to incorporate valuable concepts from fields like mathematics, cybernetics, and biology.
-To encapsulate everything, he employed a high level of abstraction and a technical terminology, which can make his writings appear dry and dense.
+To encapsulate everything, he employed a high level of abstraction and a technical terminology, which can make his writings appear dry, cold and dense.
-Because his work is primarily descriptive—--explaining things as they are and exploring potential reasons for their states—--some categorize him as conservative.
+Because his work is primarily descriptive—--explaining things as they are and exploring potential reasons for their status--some categorize him as conservative.
-However, I perceive him as an incredibly well-read, sensitive, and discerning observer who wanted a new theory that can help us to transit into a new form of stability which is a rather progressive attitude.
+However, I perceive him as an incredibly well-read, sensitive, and discerning observer who wanted a new theory that can help us to transit into a new form of stability, which is a rather progressive attitude.

 In his introductory book *From Souls to Systems*, Hans-Georg Moeller {% cite moeller:2006 %} highlights that Luhmann's work is influenced by several philosophical giants: